November 1-3rd, 2017, UPEACE Campus in Costa Rica

 By the end of this course, you will have:

-- Practiced strategies to cultivate appreciation, empathy and positivity.
+- A refreshing new sense of appreciation, empathy and positivity.

-- Identified major sources of work-life balance conflict that apply to you.
+- Confronted and begun to resolve major sources of work-life balance conflict that apply to you.

-This course also includes a half-day workshop session on restorative justice and the use of circles in conflict resolution with:
+For the program at UPEACE in Costa Rica, this course also includes a half-day workshop session on the use of circles for team engagement and conflict resolution with Miguel Tello:

 Miguel Tello is the director of the Strachan Foundation, a family foundation in Costa Rica that supports education and health programs throughout Central America.
 In addition, he is a certified trainer for the International Institute for Restorative Practices.